HuiPan-Peter/React-Portfolio_HuiPan/README.md

   - [License](#license)

   ## Usage
-  When you go to the site, you will first landing to my "Home" page.
+  When you go to the site, you will first landing on my "Home" page.
 At the top, you can navigate to "About", "Portfolio", "Contact", or "Resume" pages.

   ![alt text](./src/assets/Home.png)